geoffreybennett/alsa-scarlett-gui/USAGE.md

 ### Analogue Output Controls

-The analogue output controls let you set the output volume (gain) on the analogue line out and headphones outputs.
+The analogue output controls let you set the output volume (gain) on the analogue line out and headphone outputs.
 All interfaces support setting the gain and muting individual channels.

 Click and drag up/down to change the volume, or use your mouse scroll